torikushiii/hoyolab-auto/README.md

    <img src="https://img.shields.io/github/stars/torikushiii/hoyolab-auto">
 </p>

-> [!WARNING]
-> This project is still under early development and may does not work as intended.
-Codebase structure may change anytime without any notice.
-If you do use it and encounter any issues, please open an issue that would be very helpful.

 # HoyoLab Auto

 A multi-purpose tool for any supported Hoyoverse games.
 This tool is designed to help you with your daily check-in, stamina check, expedition check, automatic code-redemption, and more.